Gauravrandheer/Url_shortener/Readme.md

  - /redirect with shortcode will redirect user to original long url.
  - /shorten/:code is used to delete shortcode.
  - /shorten-bulk is used for shortening multiple url at the same time for the user.
+ - /shorten/edit is used active/inactive short_codes.
+ - /health is used for checking that everything is running smoothly.
+ - /user/urls is used for showing a list of all URLs of a user.

 ## Latest Database Schema